| Roadmap for a National Targeted Melanoma Screening Program |

 | Supporting safe sun habits in melanoma survivors using wearable UV devices with real-time feedback: a randomised controlled trial |

-The Sun Wise study will establish the efficacy of wearable UV sensors with real-time feedback via mobile phone app in supporting sun-safe behaviours.
+The Sun Wise study will establish the efficacy of wearable UV sensors with real-time feedback in supporting sun-safe behaviours.
 Using a novel intervention, the latest technology in UV sensors, the findings from this trial will improve our understanding of how to support safe sun exposure and improve survival outcomes in the growing population of melanoma survivors.
-This project is funded by a Sydney Cancer Partners Seed grant.

 |